 The numeric values used in filenames must be unique for the entire lifetime of the spool files.

-This is a way to ensure that the name of the file in the $POSTOFFICE/router/ directory is unique.
+This is a way to ensure that the name of the file in the $POSTOFFICE

 The message may also be renamed into alternate router directories, which give lower priorities on which messages to process when.